iluwatar/java-design-patterns/README.md

 The difference is the intent of the patterns.
 While Proxy controls access to the object Decorator is used to add responsibilities to the object.

+**<a id="Q4">Q: What is the difference between Chain of Responsibility and Intercepting Filter patterns?</a>**

+While the implementations look similar there are differences.
+The Chain of Responsibility forms a chain of request processors and the processors are then executed one by one until the correct processor is found.
+In Intercepting Filter the chain is constructed from filters and the whole chain is always executed.

 # How to contribute